Mizogg/Mizogg-Tools/README.md

 # Mizogg-Tools
-Tools for Bitcoin and ETH Information Balance, HASH160, DEC, Transactions and much more.
+Tools for Bitcoin Dogecoin and ETH Information Balance, HASH160, DEC, Transactions and much more.

 Install_libraries.bat to get started( Only needs to be done once)